IBM/kafka-quickstart-workshop/part3/README.md

 # Part 3

 In this part we will look at Kafka Connect and how to stream data between external systems and Kafka.
+This follows on from [Part 2](../part2/README.md).

 ## Kafka Connect

 Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
 It makes it simple to quickly define connectors that move large collections of data into and out of Kafka.
 It provides a framework to build connectors and manage them via a REST API.

 It can run in 2 modes:
-- Standalone: This mode is for development and runs in a single process.
+- **Standalone:** This mode is for development and runs in a single process.
-- Distributed: This mode is suitable for production environment as it allows to scale dynamically and provide fault tolerance.
+- **Distributed:** This mode is suitable for production environment as it allows to scale dynamically and provide fault tolerance.

 In this workshop, we will set Connect up using the distributed mode.

 ## Importing data into Kafka from a file

-To keep things simple, we will use one of the built-in connector: FileStreamSourceConnector.
+To keep things simple, we will use one of the built-in connector: `FileStreamSourceConnector`.
 This connector imports data from a file into Kafka.
 The process to get a connector up and running is very similar for all connectors so it's a great way to get started and learn about Kafka Connect.

 ## Starting the Connect runtime

 In distributed mode, the first step is to start the Connect runtime.
 We need to create a properties file with the correct details to configure Connect and enable the runtime to connect to our Event Streams instance.

-Create a file with the following content:
+Create a file with the following contents, replacing the `<BOOTSTRAP_SERVERS>` and `<API_KEY>` tags with your cluster credentials.
 ```properties
 # connectivity settings for the runtime
 bootstrap.servers=<BOOTSTRAP_SERVERS>